 This online criminology degree with a concentration in policing is centered around how police organizations operate, effective strategies for reducing crime and ways the Constitution protects the rights of individuals in interactions with law enforcement.
 You’ll also study ways to increase accountability and build trust between police officers and individuals.
 Upon completing this policing degree concentration, you’ll be better prepared to shape the future of policing in the United States.

 Yes, an online criminology degree is worth it.
 This is a critical moment for policing and, moving forward, agencies will be even more selective with who they hire.
 In this policing degree concentration, you’ll analyze the latest research about police organizations and gain useful skills in data and crime analysis.
 Whether you have no police experience or are currently a police officer, this program could be a good fit.
 This program could also be a pathway for those looking to obtain a master's degree, enter private sector security work or become a crime analyst.

 Do you need a degree to be a police officer?

 While you can become a police officer without a college degree, police departments tend to reward those with bachelor's degrees, both in the application process and in terms of salary.
 Additionally, if you’re looking to pursue a federal law enforcement job, a four-year degree will likely be required.
-According to the Bureau of Labor Statistics, employment in policing is expected to grow 5% between 2019 and 2029, making now a great time to pursue your degree.

 Online criminology degree related courses